linyicheng1/leanring_triple_poses/README.md

  1.99962
 ```

-You can find the correct result in the output bit position, if not you need to run the programme again.
+You can find the correct result in the output poses, if not you need to run the programme again.